-Students are placed on Risk of Non-Progression, or Progression Failure following a review process for failing to meet the academic standards of the College of Nursing.
-A first letter grade of below a "C" in Nursing courses or Anatomy and Physiology 1 or 2, results in Risk of Non-Progression.
-A second grade of below a "C" in Nursing courses or Anatomy and Physiology in the same or subsequent semesters results in Progression Failure.
+Students are placed on Risk of Probation, or College Dismissal following a review process for failing to meet the academic standards of the College of Nursing.
+A first letter grade of below a "C" in Nursing courses or Anatomy and Physiology 1 or 2 or Microbiology, results in Risk of Probation.
+A second grade of below a "C" in Nursing courses, Anatomy and Physiology or Microbiology in the same or subsequent semesters results in College Dismissal.